The Most Powerful Sad Endings In Cinematic History

 If you believe a monster flick is unlikely to make someone cry, you obviously haven't seen the horror film "The Mist."
 Adapted from Stephen King's novella of the same name (and we all know how unhinged that man's mind is), "The Mist" reveals how fear can lead people to act in unimaginable ways.
 When a mysterious thick mist starts to spread over their town, David (Thomas Jane) and his son Billy find themselves trapped in a supermarket as various creature-like monsters begin killing everything in their path.
 However, it doesn't take long for them to realize that the true monsters aren't just lurking outside; they're also found among the survivors within their group.

 When the supermarket ends up becoming more dangerous than the outside, David, Billy, and three other survivors decide to make a break for it in David's car, but they don't get far before running out of gas.
-Knowing they have no other option, David aids in everyone's suicide, including his sons, but when it comes time to pull the trigger on himself, no more bullets remain.
+Knowing they have no other option, David aids in everyone's death, including his sons, but when it comes time to pull the trigger on himself, no more bullets remain.
 He exits his car to be taken by the creatures, only to realize the U.S. Army just arrived there to rescue them.
 The last scene of David dropping to his knees and screaming by far represents the movie's most haunting moment.

 Bridge to Terabithia

-The 2007 fantasy drama "Bridge to Terabithia" emanates childlike wonder and innocence with its fantastical visuals and poignant themes of friendship, imagination, and personal growth.
-However, by the movie's end, all of that gets crushed when one of the main characters dies unexpectedly, leaving both children and adults alike in puddles of tears.
 The movie follows Jess (Josh Hutcherson), an 11-year-old boy who struggles with bullying and making friends until he meets his new next-door neighbor, Leslie (AnnaSophia Robb), a girl in his grade who offers the kind of companionship he so desperately craves.
 The two grow close, spending every day after school in the forest imagining a world they call Terabithia.
 Except, on the day when Jess chooses to go on a one-on-one field trip with his favorite teacher, he comes home to find out his best friend died, hitting her head in the creek on her way to Terabithia.

 As if Leslie's death wasn't painful enough to watch, Jess's reaction makes the scene nearly unbearable.
-Jess puts the blame on himself for not being there to help her when she needed him most.
-His parents and Leslie's help Jess through the grief, which empowers him to honor Leslie's memory by introducing his little sister to the magical world of Terabithia, turning everyone's anguish into bittersweet hope.
+He puts the blame on himself for not being there to help her when she needed him most.
+His and Leslie's parents help Jess through the grief, which empowers him to honor Leslie's memory by introducing his little sister to the magical world of Terabithia, turning everyone's anguish into bittersweet hope.

 The Lovely Bones